Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 \subsection{{Cram\'er-Rao lower bound}}

-{ The Fisher information matrix (FIM) encodes the amount of information that the observed measurements carry about the parameter of interest.
-The Cram\'er-Rao bounds we derive in this section provides a lower bound on the expected squared Euclidean norm $\E[\|\tpi-\pi\|^2]$ and is directly related to the (inverse of) Fisher information matrix. }
+The Fisher information matrix (FIM) encodes the amount of information that the observed measurements carry about the parameter of interest.
+The Cram\'er-Rao bounds we derive in this section provides a lower bound on the expected squared Euclidean norm $\E[\|\tpi-\pi\|^2]$ of any unbiased estimator and is directly related to the (inverse of) Fisher information matrix.

-{ Denote the log-likelihood function as
+Denote the log-likelihood function as